-The gross body is the body where the spirit stays with, and when they die, must be returning to the Creator.
+The gross body is the body which the spirit stays with, and when it dies, must return to the Creator.

 The last goal is as a form of sincerity.
-When a family had left by someone, they must carry out what is namely the Ngaben ceremony procession.
+When a family is left by someone, they must carry out what is namely the Ngaben ceremony procession.

 As a form of their sincerity to release family members who have already left the world.

-By performing this ritual, there will be no more tears of sadness on the families.
+By performing this ritual, there will be no more tears of sadness in the families.

 2. Waruga – Minahasa

-The Minahasa tribe has a unique eating tradition.
+The Minahasa people have a unique funeral tradition.